Orthornavirae: Phylogenetics

 The exact origin of Orthornavirae is not well established, but the viral RdRp shows a relation to the reverse transcriptase (RT) enzymes of group II introns that encode RTs and retrotransposons, the latter of which are self-replicating DNA sequences that integrate themselves into other parts of the same DNA molecule.
 A larger study (2022) where new lieneages (phyla) were described, has suggested that RNA viruses descend from the RNA world, suggesting that retroelements (retrotransposons and group II introns) originated from an ancestor related to the phylum Lenarviricota and that members of a newly discovered Taraviricota lineage (phylum) would be the ancestors of all RNA viruses.
 According to this study the genomes of both dsRNA, +ssRNA and -ssRNA evolved independently and were altered several times in evolution.

 Classification

-RNA viruses that encode RdRp are assigned to the kingdom Orthornavirae, which contains five official phyla, four unofficial phyla and several taxa that are unassigned to a phylum due to lack of information.
-The five phyla are separated based on the genome types, host ranges, and genetic similarity of member viruses.
+RNA viruses that encode RdRp are assigned to the kingdom Orthornavirae, which contains seven phyla and several taxa that are unassigned to a higher taxa due to lack of information.
+The phyla are separated based on the genome types, host ranges, and genetic similarity of member viruses.